Monthly Archives: August 2011

 6 Mistakes People Make In Their Cover Letters (FISH anthology edition)

 When submitting a story to Dagan Books, authors often make one of several common errors, not in the story itself, but in the accompanying email.
 While these mistakes rarely mean an immediate rejection, they may affect the final

 To save me from the ignominy of talking to myself, Stephen Jones kindly asked me questions.
-Here’s the opening of “The Coffin-Maker’s Daughter”, which is my A Book of Horrors story.
+Here’s the opening of “The Coffin-Maker’s Daughter”, which is my A

 Lisa’s story “Gutted” recently appeared in one of my favourite magazines, the very lovely Shimmer.
 To go with the story, she wrote a blog post entitled Short Story Collections: Gathering Places for Infinite Worlds.

 … I must return to editing the PhD and incorporating feedback, I am taking the opportunity to cram in some reading for pleasure.
 So I have the last two gorgeous chapbooks from Simon Marshall-Jones’ Spectral Press, Nowhere Hall by Cate Gardner and Abolisher of Roses by Gary Fry.
 Got part-way through the latter on the bus ride home.